onap/vnfrqts-requirements/docs/Chapter8.rst

 R-94525: The VNF **MUST** log connections to a network listener of the resource.

-R-85428: The VNF **MUST** meet the same guidelines as Chef Server hosted by ONAP.

 R-26371: The VNF **MUST** detect connectivity failure for inter VNFC instance and intra/inter VNF and re-establish connectivity automatically to maintain